-The Statement of Accounts summarises the Council's transactions for the 2010/11 financial year and its position at the year-end of 31 March 2011.
-It has been prepared in accordance with the Code of Practice on Local Authority Accounting issued in 2009 by the Chartered Institute of Public Finance and Accountancy (CIPFA), based on International Financial Reporting Standards and Best Value Accounting Code of Practice (BVACOP).
+The Statement of Accounts summarises the Council's transactions for the 2011/12 financial year and its position at the year-end of 31 March 2012.
+The Accounts have been prepared in accordance with the 2011/12 Code of Practice on Local Authority Accounting issued in December 2010 by the Chartered Institute of Public Finance and Accountancy (CIPFA), based on International Financial Reporting Standards and the Service Reporting Code of Practice (SERCOP).
 The Accounts have been prepared under the historical cost convention modified to account for the revaluation of non-current assets.